 What is a project bank account?

-The Queensland Government has introduced new laws requiring a head contractor to set up a project bank account (PBA) for certain projects to ensure subcontractors are paid for the work they do.
+The Queensland Government introduced laws requiring a head contractor to set up a project bank account (PBA) for certain projects to ensure subcontractors are paid for the work they do.

 The PBA's structure and strict rules help subcontractors:

 - get paid regularly in a timely manner